 Step 1: Press the test button

-- If the button does not stay pressed, it may be because there is no power to the outlet or the outlet is faulty or improperly wired.
+• If the button does not stay pressed, it may indicate no power to the outlet, a bad connection, or an improperly wired outlet.

 Step 2: Check for power